sphinx-gallery/sphinx-gallery/doc/configuration.rst

 to ensure that any changes made to plotting behavior in one example do not propagate to the other examples.

-By default, at the end of executing each example file, Sphinx-gallery will reset ``matplotlib`` (by using :func:`matplotlib.pyplot.rcdefaults`) and ``seaborn`` (by trying to unload the module from ``sys.modules``).
+By default, before each example file executes, Sphinx-gallery will reset ``matplotlib`` (by using :func:`matplotlib.pyplot.rcdefaults`) and ``seaborn`` (by trying to unload the module from ``sys.modules``).
 This is equivalent to the following configuration::